Introduction

 Getting Started with GitHub CLI

 Before diving into the essential commands, you need to install GitHub CLI on your system.
 You can download the latest version of GitHub CLI from the official website.
-Once installed, you can start using the gh
+Once installed, you can start using the gh command to interact with GitHub from your terminal.

 1. Authentication with gh auth

-command is your starting point with GitHub CLI.
+The gh auth command is your starting point with GitHub CLI.
 It allows you to log in, log out, and manage authentication tokens.

-Common gh auth
+Common gh auth Commands:

 -